coufalja/regatta-client/README.md

 go install github.com/tantalor93/regatta-client
 ```

-Or you can download latest **regatta-client** binary archive for your operating system and architecture [here](https://github.com/Tantalor93/regatta-client/releases/latest)
+Or you can download latest binary archive for your operating system and architecture [here](https://github.com/Tantalor93/regatta-client/releases/latest)

 ## Usage